Wheelchair Positioning: The Head

 Chapters & learning objectives

-Positioning the head involves strong knowledge of where to provide support to achieve postural alignment of the neck and head while respecting vision, breathing, swallows, and functional needs.
+Positioning the head involves strong knowledge of where to provide support to achieve postural alignment of the neck and head while respecting vision, breathing, swallow, and functional needs.

 2. Positioning the Head: Posterior Head Supports